 You can sort photos by Capture Date, Import Date and Modified Date.
 With Segmentation the photos are filtered by Years, Months, Days, Hour, Flags, Star Ratings and File Types.
 Photos are displayed in overviews with the File Type, Flags and Ratings, Photo Info or Exif info.
 You can filter on Star Ratings, Flags, Type, Keyword or Edited.
 You can show or hide Photo info and the Histogram of an opened photo.

 Short video about The Histogram

-The free iPhone photo editing functions
+The free iPhone photo editing functions to edit raw photos

 With Crop & Rotate, the Aspect Ratio is adjustable.
 You can automatically or manually Straighten, Rotate, and Flip the photo.